scilus/scil-documentation/source/arriving/setup_computer.rst

 *This section is a work in progress.
 Eventually, it should cover OS choices, IDE choice, python and virtualenv installation, scilpy installation, nextflow and singularity/docker.*

-We recommend using linux, but Mac can be an option.
-With Windows, your life will definitely be more complicated.

-1. First, you should work in a virtual environment to avoid breaking your python installation.
-See the :ref:`ref_venvs`.

-2. Install scilpy (see the :ref:`ref_scilpy` page).
-This will install Dipy too.

-3. You may want to install Tractoflow (see :ref:`ref_tractoflow`) or our other tools (see :ref:`ref_other_pipelines`).

-4. You may want to install other tools that are often useful for people in our lab (see the :doc:`here <../intro_to/explore_software>` page for MI-brain, Ants, MRtrix, FSL and Freesurfer, etc.)
+We recommend using Linux, but Mac and Windows can also be viable.
+If you already have a computer with Linux (or Mac) installed, proceed to the next step.
+If you want to install Linux on your personal computer but also want to keep Windows, you have two choices:

+    1) You can dual-boot Linux and Windows by following one of the many tutorials online, such as this `one <https://www.freecodecamp.org/news/how-to-dual-boot-windows-10-and-ubuntu-linux-dual-booting-tutorial/>`_.
+This process can be tedious so don't hesitate to ask for help in the lab.

+    2) You can use WSL2 on Windows 10 or 11.
+A step-by-step guide is available here (*TODO add link*) to help you install WSL2.

 Getting set up on super computers
 """""""""""""""""""""""""""""""""